cozy-labs/cozy-desktop/README.md

 ## GNU/Linux & BSD users

-The new Cozy Drive for Desktop application should actually work on Linux and BSD flavors, although not extensively tested at the moment.
-We don't provide packages yet, so you'll have to build and install it by hand.
+The new Cozy Drive for Desktop application should work on Linux and BSD flavors.
+It has been tested in development on Ubuntu/Gnome, however we do not provide init scripts, service files or packages yet, so you'll have to build and install it by hand.
+Any contribution in this direction will be appreciated.
-Packages for major GNU/Linux distributions should come up soon.
+Packages for major GNU/Linux distributions should come up.

 ## Contributing